freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/python/class/index.md

 As is true for modules, classes partake of the dynamic nature of Python: they are created at runtime, and can be modified further after creation.

+Python classes are mostly use to store data.

 #### Class Definition Syntax :

 The simplest form of class definition looks like this: